Lets accentuate the positive…

 you are interested in were made using slave labor, or that the material is cheap so won’t last more than 5 washes…

 If you are trying to sell something then you need to (emotionally) engage your prospect first before you give them any bad news.
-Ideally if they are interested and sold enough on the positive aspects of the product, then they will accept the negative ones.
-However if you start out by focussing on the down-sides, you may not get the chance to sell the up-sides and will lose your prospective customer.
+Ideally, if they are interested and sold enough on the positive aspects of the product, then they will accept the negative ones.
+However, if you start out by focusing on the downsides, you may not get the chance to sell the up-sides and will lose your prospective customer.

 It’s much easier to give them bad news once they’ve emotionally engaged, rather than trying to sell them something that they’ve already discounted.
 I know – it’s basic sales technique.

 So what’s this got to do with IT and SLAs?

 We tend to write and present SLAs and service descriptions that simply refer to how we react and manage issues, or how long it will take us to respond (or not), and how long our service is available (or not).
 We don’t often write SLAs that tell our customers how much we are doing to help them do their job, or how fast/efficient/cost-effective the service is, or how it delivers value to them.

 This of course is easier said than done as often IT services aren’t the most exciting or engaging of ‘products’ to sell.
 However, we should be trying to present and define our services in as much of a positive and user-engaging way as possible.

 So how can this help with SLM?

 By far the biggest hurdle to climb in developing SLAs is getting people on-side, on-board, on-message – and to ‘buy-in’.
 Everyone will tell you that the ‘business isn’t interested’, ‘we can’t get them involved’, ‘they don’t want to know’ etc.

 Well maybe it’s no wonder if any previous attempt to look at this has resulted in a turgid list of negative and dull IT support tasks and responsibilities that say nothing about the customer’s business.